 Patients should also be tested for other sexually transmitted infections, including HIV, hepatitis B, chlamydia, and syphilis.

-Synovial fluid would reveal higher WBC count [>50,000/microL ].
+Synovial fluid would reveal a higher WBC count [>50,000/microL ].
 Synovial fluid cultures are positive for N gonorrhoeae in no more than 50% of cases and alone are insufficient to establish the diagnosis.
 Cultures of blood, cervix, rectum, urethra, and pharynx should be obtained.
-Polymerase chain reaction based assays are extremely sensitive in detecting gonococcal DNA in synovial fluid.
+Polymerase chain reaction-based assays are extremely sensitive in detecting gonococcal DNA in synovial fluid.

 Cervical samples are positive in 90% and male urethral samples in 50-75%.

 Nucleic acid amplification tests may be used as an adjunct to cultures and can be performed on samples from the cervix, urethra, rectum, urine, pharynx, synovial fluid, and skin.
 These tests can help to confirm a diagnosis of DGI when cultures are negative.